-Version 7.1 of ControlUp significantly improves XenDesktop monitoring functionality by adding a data collector component which gathers operational metadata directly from XenDesktop API.
-This allows ControlUp to display real-time XenDesktop-specific information, such as VDA registration status, brokering performance in the console and send it to ControlUp Insights for historical analysis and reporting.
+Version 7.1 of ControlUp significantly improves XenDesktop monitoring functionality by adding a data collector component that gathers operational metadata directly from the XenDesktop API.
+This allows ControlUp to display real-time XenDesktop-specific information, such as VDA registration status, brokering performance in the console, and send it to ControlUp Insights for historical analysis and reporting.

-By adding a XenDesktop connection to ControlUp, you will benefit from the following features:
+By adding a XenDesktop connection to ControlUp, you can benefit from the following features:

-- ControlUp will automatically discover VDAs, delivery groups and brokers associated with your XenDesktop deployment.
-VDAs and brokers will appear on the Computers view and XenDesktop sessions will appear on the Sessions view.
+- ControlUp automatically discovers VDAs, delivery groups, and brokers associated with your XenDesktop deployment.
+VDAs and brokers appear on the Computers view and XenDesktop sessions appear on the Sessions view.
 Note that with XenDesktop integration, ControlUp Agent deployment is not required for this discovery process.

-- Note: ControlUp Agent is required in order to monitor the performance of your VDAs and brokers, and in order to display processes running on your VDAs and brokers
+- Note: ControlUp Agent is required to monitor the performance of your VDAs and brokers and to display processes running on your VDAs and brokers

 - Note: each session discovered by the XenDesktop connection is counted as 1 ControlUp license

-- The XenDesktop site will appear in the organization tree under “XenDesktop Sites”.
-The site itself, its delivery groups and the “Brokers” container will be displayed as folders as long as the XenDesktop connection is active.
-You can use the Focus action on these folders in order to filter the information grid to display VDAs or sessions in a specific delivery group, or to examine the health of your XenDesktop brokers.
+- The XenDesktop site appears in the organization tree under “XenDesktop Sites”.
+The site itself, its delivery groups, and the “Brokers” container is displayed as folders as long as the XenDesktop connection is active.
+You can use the Focus action on these folders to filter the information grid to display VDAs or sessions in a specific delivery group or to examine the health of your XenDesktop brokers.

 - Note: the child folders of the XenDesktop connection in the organization tree (delivery groups and the Brokers container) are ephemeral objects which are not stored in ControlUp’s configuration.
 As such, they cannot be used to configure custom stress settings, incident triggers or column presets.
-In order to save custom settings for delivery groups or brokers, please add the corresponding computers to the organizational tree using the Add Computers button.
+To save custom settings for delivery groups or brokers, add the corresponding computers to the organizational tree using the Add Computers button.

-- Resources displayed in ControlUp will be enriched with dozens of XenDesktop-related metrics and operational metadata.
-For example, the Computers view will show the “XD Computer Availability” column which will show “Available” for any VDAs which should be accessible by users, and the Sessions view will show the “XD Launched via HostName” column which will contain the name of the StoreFront server used to launch each session.
+- Resources displayed in ControlUp are enriched with dozens of XenDesktop-related metrics and operational metadata.
+For example, the Computers view shows the “XD Computer Availability” column which shows “Available” for any VDAs which should be accessible by users, and the Sessions view shows the “XD Launched via HostName” column which contains the name of the StoreFront server used to launch each session.

-In order to connect ControlUp to your XenDesktop deployment, you will need to create a XenDesktop site connection in ControlUp Console.
-The connection will define the address/es of the broker/s from which data will be gathered and the credentials used for data collection and management actions.
+To connect ControlUp to your XenDesktop deployment, you need to create a XenDesktop site connection in ControlUp Console.
+The connection defines the address/es of the broker/s from which data is gathered and the credentials used for data collection and management actions.
 The following are mandatory prerequisites for adding a XenDesktop connection:

 - XenDesktop 7.5 or later